Zaidín (Granada): Present time

 It is home to scientific centers such as the Astrophysics Institute of Andalusia and the Experimental Station of Zaidín, both under the Higher Council for Scientific Research (CSIC).

 El Zaidín has stopped being the humble marginal-workers neighbourhood and hosts the construction of emblematic buildings such as the New Los Carmenes Stadium- home to Granada Football Club-, the Palacio de Deportes-home to Granada Basketball Team-, the Science Park, Palacio de Congresos and the Health Campus in Granada, located in the last acres of Vega in the city.

 El Zaidín Rock

 Zaidin's Rock Festival or Zaidin Rock, is celebrated outdoors in different squares and streets of the neighbourhood and it marks the end of summer and the hosting of the university students.
 It was created in 1983 by the Asociación de Vecinos del Zaidín-Vergeles (Neighbourhood Association of Zaidín-Vergeles) and is organized by them since.
 Organising this gives them no profit.
-Since it's open to everyone and free it encourages the congregation of multitudes year after year.
+Since it is open to everyone and free it encourages the congregation of multitudes year after year.

 International and national Spanish performers have been on its stage.